Husky pipeline spills 900,000 litres of produced water in northwestern Alberta | CBC News

 Produced water is a byproduct of oil and gas extraction and sometimes contains residual petroleum and chemicals.

-She says there has been no observed harm to wildlife and fencing has been put up to keep animals away.
+She said there has been no observed harm to wildlife and fencing has been put up to keep animals away.

-A spill of 500,000 litres was initially reported to the Alberta Energy Regulator, but Delaney says the amount was increased after an initial investigation.
+A spill of 500,000 litres was initially reported to the Alberta Energy Regulator, but Delaney said the amount was increased after an initial investigation.

 Comments